 Kwetsani is situated on an elongated island covered with palm, mangosteen and fig trees.
-The main area, including dining and lounge area, with its large wooden deck and cool thatched roof, is raised high above the ground and overlooks an expansive floodplain.
-A walkway leads to a plunge pool with loungers - a perfect spot to relax at midday.
+The dining and lounge area, with its large wooden deck and cool thatched roof, is raised high above the ground and overlooks an expansive floodplain.
+A walkway leads to a plunge pool with loungers-a perfect spot to relax at midday.